vishalwagh14/mask-utility/README.md

 Assumptions EmailID: x@xyz.com, xy@xyz.com are considered valid emailId

-Assumptions Phone number : 10 digit standard length USA number and will only contian special characters like '(',')','-',' ' Also it will not contain country code.
+Assumptions Phone number : 10 digit standard length USA phone number and can only contian special characters like '(',')','-',' ' Also it will not contain country code.

 System requirements : Java Version = 8 and above, Import as maven project